-Nakhle Saba, MD, graduated from the Lebanese University in Beirut with an MD in 2005.
+Nakhle Saba, MD, earned his Doctor of Medicine degree from the Lebanese University in Beirut, from which he graduated in 2005.
 He completed his residency in the Department of Internal Medicine at East Tennessee State University in Johnson City, Tennessee, and Tulane University in New Orleans.
-In 2008, he started a research track training in hematology and medical oncology at Tulane University, where he closely worked with Laura Levy, PhD on targeting the kinase PKCβ in b-cell acute lymphoblastic leukemia and diffuse large b-cell lymphoma.
+In 2008, he started a research track training in hematology and medical oncology at Tulane University, where he closely worked with Laura Levy, PhD, on targeting the kinase PKCβ in b-cell acute lymphoblastic leukemia and diffuse large b-cell lymphoma.

-Dr. Saba joined Tulane faculty in August 2014 as an assistant professor of medicine, and started a translational program in B-cell malignancies.
-He treats patients with various hematological malignancies with a focus on lymphoma and B-cell leukemia, and performs stem cell transplants.
-Dr. Saba’s research focuses on B-cell malignancies, in particular on CLL and MCL biology, to identify novel therapeutic targets for these diseases.
+Dr. Saba joined the Tulane faculty in August 2014 as an assistant professor of medicine, where he began a translational program in B-cell malignancies.
+His research focuses on B-cell malignancies, in particular on CLL and MCL biology, and identifying novel therapeutic targets for these diseases.
+He treats patients with various hematological malignancies, focusing on lymphoma and B-cell leukemia, as well as performing stem cell transplants.

 Chancellor Donald, MD, is the chief medical officer of the Taking Aim at Cancer in Louisiana initiative.
 He currently holds the position of assistant professor of clinical medicine at Tulane University.
 His academic focus is advocacy and health disparities regarding patients with hematologic disorders and malignancy.
 He previously cared for patients in a community practice at Lourdes Oncology Associates in Lafayette, Louisiana.